 Phase 2 Environmental Screening Level Numbers

 Phase 2 Environmental Screening Level Numbers are comparative concentrations of chemicals in soil or soil-gas, which represent a threshold for human health concern.
 In a Phase 2 Environmental Site Assessment, these numbers are tools to compare directly with the contaminant detection on site.
 And as a result, a practical risk assessment decision is made.
 Environmental screening level numbers can vary, depending on jurisdiction and degree of regulatory oversight.
 For example, in San Francisco, California, “ESLs” are the applicable Phase 2 environmental screening level.
-Furthermore, screening levels have the tendency to evolve overtime, as ongoing research programs develop more data.
-Updated October 18, 2019.
+Furthermore, screening levels have the tendency to evolve over time, as ongoing research programs develop more data.
+Updated June 26, 2020.

 Commercial Real Estate vs. Residential Land-Use

-In an effort to provide context for Phase 2 ESA results relative to a site’s land-use, environmental screening levels apply for residential and commercial purposes.
+In an effort to provide context for Phase 2 ESA results relative to a site’s land-use, Phase 2 Environmental Screening Level Numbers apply for residential and commercial purposes.
 For instance, there is a lower anticipation of exposure to subsurface vapors at commercial properties.
 This is because occupants are nominally present approximately 40 hours a week.
 Thus, commercial environmental screening levels tend to have a higher threshold limit.
 On the other hand, there is a higher anticipation of exposure to toxic vapors at residential properties.
 And this is because occupants are nominally present 168 hours a week.
 As a result, residential screening levels tend to be more conservative and have a lower threshold limit.

 During a Phase 2 ESA, if the existing development includes residential land-use, it is most-appropriate to primarily compare results to residential screening levels, and secondarily to commercial screening levels.